Scholarships – Frequently Asked Questions

 Can students send a photocopy of their academic transcripts?
 Yes.
 Please submit the most recent transcript and make sure it contains: cumulative grade point average, class rank, and SAT/ACT scores.

 When are decisions made?
-Generally, decisions are made by the end of April and selected applicants are notified by the end of May.
+Generally, decisions are made by mid-April and selected applicants are notified by the end of April.

 Can students reapply each year?
 Students who received a renewable scholarship must reapply each year, using the Renewal Application.
 Receipt of an award for one academic year does not guarantee that an award will be granted in a subsequent year.
 Students who receive a multi-year scholarship must provide proof of continued enrollment before the next installment of their award is paid.